Mr Wasabi

 When was Mr Wasabi last inspected?

-The most recent health inspection at Mr Wasabi on file is from Mar 18, 2026.
-The public record contains three inspections in total.
+The most recent health inspection at Mr Wasabi on file is from May 6, 2026.
+The public record contains four inspections in total.

 What is the most common violation at Mr Wasabi?

-Across the inspection record, evidence of mice or live mice in establishment's food has been cited two times, more than any other issue at Mr Wasabi.
+Across the inspection record, “hot TCS food item not held at or above 140 °F” has been cited three times, more than any other issue at Mr Wasabi.

 How does Mr Wasabi compare to other restaurants in Queens?

-Mr Wasabi most recently scored 52 out of 100, which is lower than the Queens average of 75.
+Mr Wasabi most recently scored 74 out of 100, which is about the same as the Queens average of 75.

 Has Mr Wasabi's inspection record improved over time?